sonic-net/SONiC/doc/acl/ACL-Table-Type-HLD.md

 The init_cfg.json.j2 creates some table types only for platforms that support a particular feature (like in band telemetry).
 The list of matches, bind point types and actions is copied from orchagent code.

+DTEL table is created in the init_cfg.json on a platform supporting it.

 ### STATE DB

 ACL stage capabilities are queried by reading SAI_SWITCH_ATTR_ACL_STAGE_INGRESS and SAI_SWITCH_ATTR_ACL_STAGE_EGRESS